SuperOfficeDocs/crmscript/docs/api-reference/classes/NSForeignSystemAgent/GetKeyValue.md

 # String GetKeyValue(String applicationName, String deviceName, String keyName, String tableName, Integer recordId)

-Gets the string value of a NSForeignKey, that belongs to the specified device and application.
+Gets the string value of an NSForeignKey, that belongs to the specified device and application.
 The table name and record ID must also be specified.

 ## Parameters